 Powerball, Government & Gambling: The Ultimate Hypocrisy

 Jan.
 12, 2016 (Mimesis Law) — The Powerball jackpot is now over a billion dollars.
 Fantasy sports betting sites are spending more than that on advertising.
-Gambling is everywhere.
+Gambling is everywhere and it can be easily found online.
+There are so many fantasy sports sites out there such as DraftKings where you can place your sports bet easily.
 It’s either a scourge on society or a great way to raise money.
 It just depends on who is sponsoring it, and more importantly, who is profiting from it.

 The amount illegally bet is even higher.
 The American Gaming Association, a trade group that lobbies for the casino industry, estimated there would be close to 100 billion dollars bet illegally during the most recent college and professional football seasons.
 The American Gaming Association is a biased group, charged with protecting an extremely profitable industry.
 But even allowing for some exaggeration, there is a boatload of money being spent in America on gambling.

 And now the government has gotten in on it.

 Most states have laws against gambling.
 The federal government outlaws gambling operations of a certain size.
 It also outlaws the use of a telephone to aid illegal gambling.
 Based on the number of people walking around with their eyes stuck to their phones, any law involving the use of a phone basically covers anybody and everybody.

 Why does this matter?
 Why should you care?
 Because laws against gambling are the most hypocritical thing the government does.
 South Carolina, for example, has been through a number of high profile showdowns over legalized gambling in the last quarter century.
 The motivation behind those clashes reveals the utter hypocrisy of gambling laws.